benidevo/taskly-api/README.md

 ## Requirements

-Before starting, you need to have [Git](https://git-scm.com) and [Python](https://www.python.org/)installed.
+Before starting, you need to have [Git](https://git-scm.com) and [Python](https://www.python.org/) installed.
 Alternatively, you can download the code as a zip file

 ## Clone this project